symbolicdata/symbolicdata.github.io/CASN.markdown

 -   (meta) informations about current conferences, workshops etc. (using the ical Ontology)

 Soonly I will add more information. -- HGG, 20.02.2013

+* * * * *

+There is a project to collect informations about conferences served at a Semantic Mediawiki - <http://openresearch.aksw.org>.
+HGG, 2013-02-21